YaserJaradeh/zk-is-cool/README.md

 ## What Is This?

-This is an **educational demonstration** of zero-knowledge cryptography.
+This is a demo of zero-knowledge cryptography.
 It lets you generate a cryptographic proof that you're 18 years old without sending your actual birthdate to the server—or anywhere else.

 ### The Problem
 Traditional age verification requires you to share sensitive personal information (your birthdate) with companies.
 They store it, potentially exposing it to breaches.